 The goal of ConWebWatch is to document the distortions, excesses and hypocrisy of these conservative media sites.
 Using their own words, ConWebWatch hoists the conservative media on the petard of hypocrisy, accuracy and objectivity.

 What qualifies me to be a media critic?

-ConWebWatch is totally independent -- it is not affiliated with any political party or organization (including Media Matters for America), and I am not a member of any political party (though an active voter).
+ConWebWatch is totally independent -- it is not affiliated with any political party or organization (including Media Matters), and I am not a member of any political party (though an active voter).
 Funding for the site’s operation comes exclusively from my own meager pockets, ad sales and sales from the ConWebWatch online store.
 ConWebWatch has not gone the “tip jar” route at this point mainly because I’m one of those stoic Midwestern types who is uncomfortable begging for money, but that could change if site expenses demand it.

 Look for new content at ConwebWatch every week or so -- and daily updates at ConWebBlog.